dj1ch/dj1ch/README.md

 **In order of importance:**

 - Minigotchi, a pwnagotchi-like ESP8266.
 This is my most popular project, I highly recommend you check it out, I'll be putting out a new release soon.
-- Pico-key, a proof of concept showcasing keystroke injection on a target machine to create an SSH server for that machine, allowing an attacker to perform attacks on a device.
+- Pico-key, a proof of concept which I plan on changing

 ## Unmaintained/development paused...
 - A cool fork of the pico-ducky, with mouse support.
 I also added some scripts for these for you to use!
 Most of them are written by me.
 I plan on making my own version of this.